 Please keep in mind that your host is a French horse farmer who doesn’t speak English very well.
 Basic French skills may come in handy to follow instructions on how to handle your horse and caravan among other things.
 The campsites are located on family-owned properties or public camping grounds.
 Dinner may be served at certain locations, however, you should bring food and supplies for the first couple of days.
 Afterwards, you will be able to go shopping every other day – ideally by bike if you can bring one along.

-You will be travelling in rural France and will depend on a car to buy supplies for the week.
-We thus recommend that you travel by car or rent one at the airport or train station.
+Since you will be travelling in rural France, we recommend that you arrive by car or that you rent one at the airport or train station.
 The point of departure of your trip is a remote horse farm near Arc-et-Senans.
 The exact address will be provided upon booking.

 For more information please read our blog getting to France